rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

-PSAT Cookies table provides functionality similar to the cookies table in DevTools' Application panel, with some additional features for debugging scenarios in environments where unrestricted 3P cookies have been blocked.
+PSAT Cookies table provides functionality similar to the cookies table in DevTools' Application panel, with some additional features for debugging scenarios in environments where unrestricted third-party cookies have been blocked.

 <img width="742" alt="PSAT Cookies Table" src="images/cookie-analysis/psat_v0.5.1_cookies_table_2024_02_22.png">